nickyiliwang0000/h/stuff-you-need-to-know/bulletin-board.md

     }
   }
 }

 ```

-🎉 Successes 🎉
-* Lots of people know for loop syntax by heart.
-Woo!
-* A couple people drew on the data to highlight what they _expected_ to get back.
-That's great!
-Know your data, know which ones you expect to get back, so you don't get a false positive for your filtering condition. (e.g. both beaches, or `Tyrell beach` and `Lowell forest`)
-* Lots of people couldn't remember the syntax for what they wanted to do (totally okay!), but could explain the method they wanted and what it did (excellent!).
-* Lots of saying you're use `const` for the new array, which is great, because you don't have a reason for it to be a `let`.
-* Lots of people correctly mentioning that `map` returns an array.

-🔨 Things to work on 🔨
-* If you only wrote code and you're not 1000000% sure your code works, **write some pseudo code**!
-* A lot of people wrote code that returned `['Tyrell beach', 'Lowell forest']`, which would have been fine if all the locations were beaches.
-But they were not.
-* A couple people mentioned jQuery, but remember: `map`, `filter`, and `forEach` (and `reduce`) are now native JS methods!

 ### Bootcamp calendar
 We use [this](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto) Google Cal to post all important dates & events throughout the Bootcamp and beyond!
 All events and dates for your cohort will be denoted by "2019 Spring Bootcamp: (event)".